Radoslav18/FKST-STEM-TU/README.md

    - To Open the Device Settings of your Misty add :8080 at the end of the IP Address

 ## Misty II Functionalities
- ##### From Misty App
+ **From Misty App**
     - Control the movement of the Misty
     - Check the battery %
     - Check the IP Address
     - Other Misty II device information

- ##### From PC Control Panel
+ **From PC Control Panel**
     - Persice movement control
     - Change the emotions of the Misty II with pre-loaded images
     - Play pre-loaded sounds
     - Explore many of it's capabilities (ex.
 Locomotion, Hearing, Vision and more)
     - Obtain Live Data from the Misty's sensors
     - Program the Misty II with:
         - Python3
         - Blockly
         - API Explorer
     - Has different skill managments
     - Update the Misty II
     - Run diagnostics
     - Change the Settings of the Misty II

 ## [misty2py](https://chrisscarred.github.io/misty2py/#getting-started) Patch Instalation
-   ##### Install Python3 on Linux
+    **Install Python3 on Linux**
         - Open the terminal
-        - Write 'sudo apt-get install python3'
+        - Write 'sudo apt-get install python3' to install/update python3
+        - Afterwhich you need to install PIP with this command: 'sudo apt-get install python3-pip'
+        - Then to install *misty2py* 'pip install misty2py'
+        - Finally to finish the installation and install Poetry use: 'python3 -m pip install poetry'